I hope you enjoy reading the blog post.

-And while it’s not something you may have considered doing before, investing time in a video “pre-date” with your matches actually pays off in 3 different ways:
+While it’s not something you may have considered doing before, investing time in a video “pre-date” is worth it.

 #1: You’ll see your match’s actual appearance, and get a more accurate feel for their personality.

 Video calls are an excellent way to further screen your matches, and save the time, expense and awkwardness of meeting someone you quickly realize you’d never be interested in dating.